The beginning of the end of the Merkel era is here

 “It is now the time to open a new chapter, it was a great pleasure for me, it was an honor,” Merkel said as she concluded her speech.
 Delegates held up signs reading: “Thank You, Boss.”

-Merkel, 64, will hand the baton to a successor at the party congress in Hamburg later Friday.
+Merkel, 64, later handed the baton to a successor at the party congress in Hamburg.

-Three main candidates to replace her have toured Germany and spoken to party members at eight regional conferences in recent weeks.
-The discussions have tended to be amicable and tame compared to Republican or Democratic primary debates in the U.S.
+Annegret Kramp-Karrenbauer, who was widely seen as the chancellor's favorite and has been branded a "mini-Merkel" by some media outlets, was elected as her replacement on Friday.

+Kramp-Karrenbauer — who often goes by her initials AKK — got about 52 percent of the vote in in a run-off with Friedrich Merz, a former lawmaker who left politics to work as a corporate lawyer.

 German party leaders, including Merkel, have traditionally been selected through backroom deals and faced no competition during confirmation votes at party conventions.

-Annegret Kramp-Karrenbauer is widely seen as Merkel’s favorite to replace her, with both politicians representing the more moderate wing of the party.
+Like Merkel, Kramp-Karrenbauer represents the more moderate wing of their party.
+The 56-year-old is a mother of three who previously served as the governor of the small German state of Saarland.

-The two other candidates have both openly criticized some of the chancellor’s policies in the past.
+The two other candidates who hoped to replace her for the CDU post had both openly criticized some of the chancellor’s policies in the past.

-Jens Spahn, Germany's 38-year-old health minister, has repeatedly spoken out against Merkel's open-door migration policy which resulted in the arrival of nearly a million refugees.
+Jens Spahn, Germany's 38-year-old health minister, repeatedly spoke out against Merkel's open-door migration policy which resulted in the arrival of nearly a million refugees.

 Amid rising anti-foreigner sentiment in Germany, the anti-immigration and anti-E.U.
 AfD won 13 percent of the votes in the German state of Hesse in October.